 In the Associate in Applied Sciences degree in Pre-School Education, they were obtained: Norma Núñez, Nadia Salgado, Denise Arriaga, Juana Bailón, Emma Barrientos, Theresa Casillas G., Nurith Chora, Maribel Díaz and Marlene Horta.

 In the Associate in Applied Sciences degree in Accounting, they were able to: Edith Meléndez and Marissa Mesa.
 In the degree of Associate in Applied Sciences in Computerized Information Systems, he succeeded: Johana Castro.

 In the Associate of Arts in Business Administration degree, Blanca Montes and Michel Balbontin succeeded.
 In the Associate Degree in Liberal Arts and Sciences, with Concentration in Psychology, he achieved it: Favio Navas.
 In the Associate Degree in Liberal Arts and Sciences, with Concentration in Child Development, they achieved: Aurora Sánchez and Rosario Sánchez.
 And in the degree of Associate in Liberal Arts and Sciences, with Concentration in Criminal Justice, was achieved by Patricia Vargas.

-With a Bachelor’s degree, 66 students graduated in Social Work and 13 in Psychology.
+All graduates With a Bachelor’s degree, 66 students graduated in Social Work and 13 in Psychology.